 However the recommendation #3 - Don’t create large images, have caused many doubts when I mentioned “Don’t install unnecessary packages or run “updates” (yum update) that downloads many files to a new image layer”.
 Many people have wondered how a simple “yum update” could create a large image.

-Today I published another post in Red Hat Developers Blog that explains that recommendation, and explore the proper way to perform updates and keep the images small at the same time.
+Today I published another post in Red Hat Developers Blog - Keep it small: a closer look at Docker image sizing that explains that recommendation, and explore the proper way to perform updates and keep the images small at the same time.
 Check it out, and register at Red Hat Developers website to have access to more related content for Developers.